JacquesGrobler/udacity-data-engineering/Covid-19 Project/airflow/README.md

 ### Kaggle Data Sources

-Kaggle data sources were used to create the above mentioned tables.
+Kaggle data sources were used to create the tables in the data model.
 The links to these data sources:
 - https://www.kaggle.com/imdevskp/corona-virus-report which has data in CSV format on the amount of cases, deaths and recovered per day.
 This data source has about 27 200 rows of data.
 - https://www.kaggle.com/cristiangarrido/covid19geographicdistributionworldwide, the most important files in this data source are the country ISO file (csv) which has country names and country codes, hospital beds by country (csv) which shows the amount of hospital beds per country and total population by country (csv) which shows the total population for each country.
 This data source has about 600 rows of data.
 - https://www.kaggle.com/aellatif/covid19 this data source has two csv files of tweet data which is about 1 720 000 rows of data.